dnitsch/collectd-ping-identity/README.md

 PRE-REQUISITES:
 ===

-Enable detailed monitoring on the product you wish
+Enable detailed monitoring on the product you wish to monitor, examples and notes aroun the supported products below.

   PingAccess:
   ---